top of page

 This is a shameless ad but for good reason.
 The book, "Red Dust Racers", has hundreds of photographs of cars which raced at Lake Perkolilli during the golden era.
 There are still copies available from www.motoringpast.com.au/shop.
 This book is essential if you are building a car which you want to look the part at the Red Dust Revival.
 The photographic book, "Red Dust Revival", has images of cars from the 2019 event and "Denizens of Dust" from 2022.
 Borrow or buy a copy before you start building a car.

 It starts with the chassis and there are still enough chassis laying around Australia to ensure that Perkolilli cars can be built for many years in the future.
 During the 1930s, racing cars were often built from chassis scrounged from old Chev Fours, Rugbys, Whippets or other American cars because they were so plentiful.
 Of course, the ever reliable Ford Model A chassis was the basis for many home-built racing cars.
 Other cars such as Ford Model Ts and Austin Sevens make great fun racers.
 It is worth saying up front that we all frown upon people who buy restored cars and rip them apart to make racers.
 Don’t do it!
 Cars which have been built by destroying perfectly good older restorations will not be accepted.
 There is no need to do this when there is still a ready supply of parts to build cars from the remains of cars which will probably never be restored.
 Often the bodies of these cars have fallen apart a long time ago.
-It is bad karma to rip apart a restored car to make a racer, and of course, you can take it to Perko just as it is!
+It is bad karma to rip apart a restored car to make a racer or a speedster, and of course, you can take it to Perko just as it is!
 Several cars are being built from the donor cars of fully restored cars — once again, a great use for that car that would otherwise never see the light of day.
 Just Cars magazine and website regularly lists unrestored rolling chassis which could be transformed into Perkolilli racers.

 The Ford range of T, Model A and V8 models from 1909 to 1939 were all entered at Perko events during the period and several cars have been made from rolling chassis which remained after the steel bodies were removed to make hot rods.
 Make a Perko racer from these old chassis is a great way to get a fun use from these parts.
 It was not common during the period, however, to have Ford Model As with later flathead V8 motors.
 This is more post-war hot rod practice.